turbonomic/orm/config/samples/redis-autoscaler/README.md

 ### Coordinate the changes

-In order to coordinate change to the Make sure our controller is started, you'll find an AdviceMapping resource is generated automatically with the right operator owner in it.
+Mke sure our controller is started, you'll find an AdviceMapping resource is generated automatically with the right operand as the owner in the mappings.

+<em>In this quick example, we create AdviceMapping for all values in desiredReplicas.
+The controller could be upgraded to generate AdviceMapping for non-zero desiredReplicas. </em>

 ```yaml
 kubectl get am -n ot-operators -o yaml